ginstrom/galaxy-conquest-game/cline_docs/currentTask.md

 ## Current Objective
-Completed: Move the `Game` class from galaxy_conquest.py to a new file `game/game.py`.
+Create a configuration system that can be edited by players

 ## Context
-The `Game` class was previously defined in the main `galaxy_conquest.py` file.
-To improve code organization and maintainability, we moved it to a dedicated file in the game module.
-The `Game` class is only referenced in galaxy_conquest.py, so this refactoring was straightforward.
+The game currently uses a single configuration file (`config.toml`) at the root of the project.
+We need to move this to a dedicated configuration directory and provide documentation for players on how to modify the configurations.

 ## Completed Steps
-1. Created a new file `game/game.py`
+1. Created a new `config` directory in the project root
-2. Moved the `Game` class from `galaxy_conquest.py` to `game/game.py`
+2. Moved the existing `config.toml` file to `config/prefs.toml`
-3. Added necessary imports to `game/game.py`
+3. Created a `config/README.md` file with instructions for players on how to modify configurations
-4. Updated `galaxy_conquest.py` to import the `Game` class from `game/game.py`
+4. Updated references to the configuration file in:
+   - game/config.py - Updated the default configuration path
+   - docs/configuration.md - Updated documentation about the configuration file location
+   - docs/installation.md - Updated troubleshooting instructions
+   - docs/project_structure.md - Updated project structure documentation
-5. Updated imports in `tests/test_game.py` to reference the new location
+   - tests/test_config.py - Updated test cases to use the new file path
-6. Ran tests to ensure everything works correctly
-7. Updated documentation in project_structure.md to reflect the new structure
+   - cline_docs/codebaseSummary.md - Updated references in the codebase summary
-8. Updated codebaseSummary.md and projectRoadmap.md with the changes
+   - cline_docs/projectRoadmap.md - Added the completed task to the roadmap

 ## Impact
-- Improved code organization with the `Game` class in its own module
-- Better separation of concerns between the main script and the game logic
-- Consistent with the project's modular structure
+- More organized project structure with dedicated configuration directory
+- Better user experience for players who want to customize their game
-- No functional changes to the game behavior
+- Clear documentation on how to safely modify game settings
+- Foundation for potentially adding more configuration files in the future
-- All tests pass with 81% code coverage (above the 80% target)
+- All tests pass successfully with the new configuration file location

-## Next Steps
-1. Continue with the next task in the project roadmap
-2. Consider refactoring other large classes into their own modules if needed
-3. Look for opportunities to improve test coverage for the Game class (currently at 33%)